Air-conditioning in Halifax

 Important Notice

-Because of air pollution then we now have to use a new type of gas on new car models.
+Because of air pollution, we now have to use a new type of gas on new car models.
 Importantly, we will notify our customers as to which type they have on there vehicles.
-So, new style gasses cost twice the amount as the old type gasses.
-We are sorry about this and charge as fairly as possible ?
+So, new-style gases cost twice as much as old-type gases.
+We are sorry about this and will charge as fairly as possible ?

 Car Air-Conditioning